Jeff Zentner (he/him)

 Growing up, Jeff always had a thing for reading.
 His parents would drop him off at the library, where he would read until close.
-His favorite book was John Bellairs’s A House With a Clock In Its Walls.
+His favorite books were John Bellairs’s A House With a Clock In Its Walls and S.E.
+Hinton’s The Outsiders.

 As a teen, the goth kid who wore a motorcycle jacket even when the thermometer hit triple digits, loved music.
 He played guitar and sang, wrote his own songs, and went on to release three solo albums and two more as a member of a band.
 Jeff worked with a lengthy list of recording stars including Nick Cave, Debbie Harry, and Iggy Pop.
 His volunteer work with young musicians at the Tennessee Teen Rock Camp and Southern Girls Rock Camp inspired him to write young adult novels.

-These days, Jeff lives in Nashville with his wife and son.
-When he’s not writing, he likes to cook, run, hike, and kayak, but he avoids wasps.
+These days, Jeff lives in Nashville.
+When he’s not writing, he likes to cook, run, hike, mountain bike, and kayak, but he avoids wasps.
 Jeff really doesn’t like wasps.

 Follow Jeff on Twitter